dportik/dadi_pipeline/README.md

 What's new in version 3.1+?

+Version 3.1.0:

 + All scripts have been upgraded to Python 3 (tested with 3.7), allowing compatibility with dadi v2.
 + Prints parameter labels and perturbed starting parameters to screen for each replicate.
 This allows quick visual comparisons of the initial and final optimized parameters among replicates.

+Version 3.1.1:
 + The 2D island model set has been revised and updated, fixing issues with parameter assignment.

+Version 3.1.2:
 + Issue causing crash when referencing optimized params list is fixed.
+Compatible with dadi v2.0.5.

+Version 3.1.3:
++ Added option to select which optimizer to use.
+Includes the following functions from the dadi `Inferenence.py` module: optimize_log (BFGS method), optimize_log_lbfgsb (L-BFGS-B method), optimize_log_fmin (Nelder-Mead method), and optimize_log_powell (Powell's method).
+For usage details please see section: [Default Optimization Routine Settings](#DOR).

 ## **Dadi Pipeline Overview** <a name="PO"></a>